uhlmanngroup/MorphoDynamicsPipe/README.md

 The files must be tiffs with T=[NUMBER].tiff or T=[NUMBER].tif at the end.
 The T= number must run from 0 and increment by one across all the files in each folder.
 There is no limit on the number of folders or files.

+An example dataset can be found in `MorphoDynamicsPipe/example`.
+To run the example data, copy the folder `MorphoDynamicsPipe/example/1_data` to 'MorphoDynamicsPipe/1_data', including the the subfolders and files.

 ## Execution
 Then run `snakemake -s run_example.smk --cores='all' --sdm conda --conda-frontend mamba --keep-going` when in the MorphoDynamicsPipe folder.